kodjane/Angular4AppTaleo/AppAng4Taleo/README.md

 ##Running

-Enable internet connection to load some images
+Make sure you have internet connection for loading some images

 ## Code scaffolding